dblstallion/s3eWwise/README.md

     * Common SDK
 * Begin with the Mac installation, since copying from the Mac to Windows tends to remove some of the Windows files
 * iOS and Mac SDKs come as zipped packages.
 These need to be installed on a Mac.
-* Once both are installed, copy the folders from /Users/$USER/Wwise/<WWISE_VERSION>/SDK into the Wwise/SDK directory.
+* Once both are installed, copy the folders from `/Users/$USER/Wwise/<WWISE_VERSION>/SDK` into the `s3eWwise/Wwise/SDK` directory.
-* Copy the contents of the Android and Windows SDKs from C:\Program Files (x86)\Audiokinetic\Wwise <build #>\SDK into the Wwise/SDK directory.
+* Copy the contents of the Android and Windows SDKs from `C:\Program Files (x86)\Audiokinetic\Wwise <build #>\SDK` into the `s3eWwise/Wwise/SDK` directory.

+Building s3eWwise
+=================

+Once the Wwise SDK is setup, each platform must be build

 As you build the library for each platform, make sure to follow the [EDK Guide](http://docs.madewithmarmalade.com/native/extensions/edkguides.html).
 The EDK Guide provides helpful instructions, i.e. mounting a the Windows directory on your Mac so the iOS and Mac versions can be built through SSH.
 It also contains other helpful tips for troubleshooting

-**Note**: Do not rebuild the extension using the s4e file.
+**Note**: Do not rebuild the extension using the s3eWwise.s4e file.
 This will re-generate some of the extension source code and cause compile errors.

-Building s3eWwise
-=================

-Once the Wwise SDK is setup, each platform must be build

 Windows
 -------